Homegrown tour guides for an authentic outdoor experience

 By Patricia Hului

 Admittedly, I was not in my best shape.
-One and a half-hour of trekking might be a piece of cake to some but not to me.
+One and a half-hours of trekking might be a piece of cake to some but not to me.

-Then, my salvation came in the sound of lapping waters.
+Then, my salvation came in the sound of lapping water.
 It was from the Ban Buan Kukuot waterfall; one of many hidden and underrated beauties of Sarawak.

-Ban Buan Kukout is a two-tiered waterfall with a rough height of 290m and a large pool perfect for cooling off below.
+Ban Buan Kukout is a two-tiered waterfall that stands about 290m high over a large pool – perfect for cooling off – at its feet.

 Sharing the same trail with Ban Buan Kukout is Mabi, another two-tiered waterfall, two of many water flows from the Penrissen range.

 Mabi stands at around 170m and is located nearer to the main road than Ban Buan Kukout, but that does not mean it is less appealing.

 More experienced local daredevils use Mabi for cliff diving, jumping off the the top tier into a pool that is believed to be 7 feet deep; highly inadvisable for everyone else.

 Both waterfalls are in Kampung Sadir, a village located more than 10 minutes’ drive past the more-famous village of Annah Rais.